 Keep in mind that every child is different.
 Not all kids develop reading skills at the same rate.
 Taking longer doesn’t mean they’re not on track to become good readers.

 Why kids might have trouble learning to read

 Learning how to read can be challenging for some kids.
 But that doesn’t mean they’re not smart.
-They just may need extra time and support to become a full-fledged reader.
+They just may need extra time and support to become full-fledged readers.

 Make reading a habit.
 Kids learn from what they observe.
-Try reading a book with your child before bedtime.
+Try reading a book together every night before bedtime.

 Play reading games.
-While running errands, have your child read the road signs to you.
+While running errands, have kids read the road signs out loud.
 Or play rhyming games together.

 Have conversations.
-Talk about things you’re seeing or feeling and ask questions so your child can do the same.
+Talk about things you’re seeing or feeling and ask questions so kids can do the same.
 This helps build the language skills kids need to be strong readers.
-It also gives you more insight into your child.